echan23/echan23/README.md

-Hey there, I'm Edward, a Computer Science major at the University of Maryland, College Park.
+Hi there, I'm Edward, a Computer Science major at the University of Maryland, College Park.
-I’m interested in building scalable backend systems, real-time applications, and AI-powered tools.

-My Favorite Projects:

-InterviewLab.dev - A CoderPad-style platform with GPT-4o support for code hints and real-time collaboration.
-Technologies: Go, Python, Redis, PostgreSQL, Docker, AWS ECS, WebSockets

-TerpBites.net - A full-stack web app that provides real-time nutritional data from UMD Dining Services.
-Technologies: React, Flask, AWS Lambda, MySQL (RDS), BeautifulSoup

-And more to come!
+Embark with me on my journey towards hitting 315 bench and becoming a CS chad

 Reach Me